Nails

 • Finally and most importantly, allergic reactions can develop at any time.
 I don’t say this to scare you – it is a reality.
 If you start to notice burning, itching, peeling or swelling around your nails, call your nail tech and if necessary, your doctor.
 Your body signals when something is wrong so pay attention and act quickly.
 In some cases it may be a reaction to the chemicals, you could have an infection, it could be something, and even though it is rare, you should keep an eye out no matter what you are using.

-Removing acrylic nails is done one of two main ways.
-The first is the quickest but can be really annoying for those with weaker or more brittle nails.
+Removing acrylic nails is done one of two ways.
+The first is the quickest, but can be really bothersome for those with weaker or more brittle nails.
 With this method, the acrylic nail is clipped down around the edges, and they use faux nail to slip in between the acrylic nail and the natural nail.
 The fake nail is slid around between the acrylic and natural nail until the acrylic comes off.

-The second method is gentler but also more time consuming.
-The acrylic nails are soaked in acetone, then filed down a bit, and the process repeated until the old set is completely removed.
+The second method is gentler, but also more time-consuming.
+The acrylic nails are soaked in acetone, then filed down, and the process repeated until the old set is completely removed.
 Both of these methods can be done at home or at the nail salon.
 Check out our guide to removing acrylic nails at home to do it on your own!